xumzheng/microsoft-graph-docs/concepts/transcripts-and-recordings.md

 ## Subscribe to any recordings being available for a particular online meeting

-To get change notifications for any recording being available for a particular online meeting, subscribe to communications/onlineMeetings/{onlineMeetingId}/recordings.
-This resource supports including resource data in the notification.
+To get change notifications for any recording being available for a particular online meeting, subscribe to `communications/onlineMeetings/{onlineMeetingId}/recordings`.
+This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.
 This subscription is supported only for regular scheduled and recurring meetings.

 ### Permissions